Map the next handoff

 Category patterns matter because applicants often compare roles across different operating models.
 Retail and restaurant roles can depend heavily on local managers and schedule coverage.
 Warehouse and delivery roles may move quickly but still require precise first-week instructions.
 Professional and financial roles often require more handoffs, more interview evidence, and more patience between steps.

-Open tech categoryCompany examples
+Open cpg categoryCompany examples

 Use the examples as a comparison worksheet.
 If two roles both sound interesting, compare the platform, timeline, interview handoff, manager filters, and first-week details before deciding which application needs attention first.
 When a field is broad, that is a signal to verify the live posting rather than guess.